Adding a Key to the SUSE Installer¶

 The installer keyring is located in a file named installkey.gpg

-at the base of the initrd file system To extract the installer keyring use the following command:
+the base of the initrd file system To extract the installer keyring use

 cpio -i -F initrd.cpio installkey.gpg